 - Preventing Childhood Obesity (Health Resources and Services Administration)

 Submit Your Challenge

 Do you have an idea for a new solutions that can use publicly-released data, code and technology to solve challenges relevant to our neighborhoods, our cities, our states and our country?
-Please submit challenges by June 1, 2016 (extended).
+Please submit challenges by April 26, 2018

-Why does all software created at National Day of Civic Hacking have to be open source?
+Why does all software created at Open Hack and National Day of Civic Hacking have to be open source?

 We believe in giving participants the most freedom possible in licensing their work, balanced with the freedom of others to use and adapt technologies to their needs.
 We require that all projects worked on through the initiative:

 1. Are licensed under a Free and Open Source, Creative Commons, Open Data Commons license.